 - Faculty who are experts in their field and who care about their students

 Common career paths for environmental scientists include teaching, research and governmental work.
-Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s level research.
+Our graduates are also well-prepared for graduate study, including teacher credential programs and master’s research.
+Specific opportunities can be found in public affairs, environmental consulting, conservation and preservation and graduate study in any of the related sciences.

 Michael Kunz, Ph.D.